 "Yes, Mam," he says and heads for the door.

-'Wait," she says again.
+"Wait," she says again.
 "Take a blanket.
 She might get cold."

 Outside the house Romen looks back.
-The windows of 1 Post Road glint.
-Or was that a wink?
+Friendly looking clouds sail over the roof of 1 Post Road shadowing all but one window-that glints.